brycebade/Bade-Bucks-App/README.md

 ## Current Focus

-This project is actively being refactored into smaller modules to improve maintainability and scalability as new features are added.
+The application has grown from a single-file JavaScript project into a modular architecture with separated rendering, calculations, storage, and UI responsibilities.

 ## How to Run Locally